Sam-Martin/Sam-Martin/content/post/2021-08-12-Sphinx-Extension-Page-Generation.md

 -rw-r--r--   1 sammartin  staff    28B 13 Aug 17:53 file_9.rst
 {{< /highlight >}}

-And when you open your new `_build/html/index.html` file you will see your newly rendered `toctree` and the links to the newly created files!
+And when you open your new `_build/html/index.html` file you will see your rendered `toctree` and the links to the newly created files!

 ![Sphinx pages](/images/2021/08/write_pages_index.png)